goamegah/aws-realtime-fraud-detection/README.md

 Moreover, it supports triggering various asynchronous processes in near real-time, such as updating monitoring dashboards and running data enrichment routines to further strengthen fraud detection capabilities.

-For this, several Azure resources are used.
+For this, several AWS resources are used.
 Below the Reference Architecture:

 ![Reference Architecture](./assets/test-e2e-serverless-aws.drawio.png)